henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 * Voiceover and Chrome on OSX (used in development process)
 * NVDA and Firefox ESR on Windows (untested at present)

-Note: Evergreen Firefox is currently having accessibility issues despite being one of the most requested browsers for corporate e-learning accessibility.
+**Note:** 'Evergreen' Firefox is currently having accessibility issues despite being one of the most requested browsers for corporate e-learning accessibility.

 ### Exceptions to the WCAG implementation examples
 #### Headings